i-MSCP/plugins/incubator/PhpSwitcher/README.md

 the plugin management interface.

-Be aware that because the phpinfo files are static, you must re-generate them each time you made a configuration change for a specific PHP version ( eg. when you enable or disable a PHP/ Pecl extension ).
+Be aware that because the phpinfo files are static, you must re-generate them each time you made a configuration change for a specific PHP version ( eg. when you enable or disable a PHP/Pecl extension ).
 This task can be done through the PhpSwitcher admin interface.

 ### Registering a PHP version in PhpSwitcher